Kentucky Standard Master Electrician (ICC - 701_KY) Highlighted & Tabbed Book Package

 Open Book Test

-The Kentucky Contractor/Trades bulletin identifies both the 701 Kentucky Standard Master Electrician exam and the 231 Kentucky Business and Law exam as open book tests.
+The Kentucky Contractor/Trades bulletin identifies both the 701 Kentucky Standard Master Electrician exam as open book tests.
 Open-book does not mean easy—it means your results depend heavily on how efficiently you can navigate your references.

 That’s where a highlighted-and-tabbed setup earns its value.
 In an open-book environment, you want to minimize “search time” and maximize “solve time.”
 The most successful study routines don’t try to memorize the whole NEC.
 Instead, they build repeatable habits: